kartojal/dcct-gui/README.md

 # dcct-gui
 DCCT Tools front-end via Bash &amp; Zenity, by Kartojal.
+Thanks to DCCT and Mirkic7 for the binaries!

 # Features
   - Simple front end
   - Only one dependency: Zenity (Already installed in Ubuntu)
   - Bash binary script (you don't need to run a console for execute it))
   - Choose a DCCT tool from the list, and follow the windows to run it.
   - Plot Burst files without console skills.
+Plot supports SSE4 and AVX2 by Mirkic7.
   - Mine Burst without console, just select "Mine Burst", write the pool IP and select the plot directories, them        Whoala, dcct miner will run.
   - Optimize plots with only selecting the plot file.